qwertyuiopasd1113/wf-wsw-scripts/README.md

 (`cg_outlinePlayers 0` or `cg_outlineModels 0`) if you dont want them to be outlined
 all playermodels work fine

+### z_fullbright_playermodels_celshade.shader
+above, with celshade effect added.

 ### z_fullbright_weapons.shader
 all of the weapons are a single color. weapons are dark-ish

 ### z_fullbright_weapons_celshade.shader
 above, with celshade effect added.

+this video is outdated, the colors are now brighter

 https://github.com/user-attachments/assets/abd28642-e26a-4822-b818-2a6e339c5192